lorriman/lastfmsearcher/README.md

 ## API info

-If you wish to run the code create a file called lastfm_api.json in an assets folder with your own LastFM developer's api key.
+If you wish to compile an drun you must create a file called lastfm_api.json in an assets folder (placed in the root folder as usual) with your own LastFM developer's api key.

 You can leave the key blank and change the project to instantiate the dev/test class DevAPI instead which returns test data.
-Or remove the reference to this file in the yaml file.
+The file isn't supplied and so to compile without it remove the reference to the file in the pubspec.yaml file.

 The file should look like this: